Quantum Machine-Learning for Eigenstate Filtration in Two-Dimensional Materials: Algorithm

-The RBM network we use in this report consists of three layers each having multiple neurons.
-The first layer is the visible node consisting of $n$ neurons ($n$ = $log_{2}d$ where $d$ is the dimension of the space as defined in previous section), the second layer is the hidden node consisting of $m$ neurons and the last layer is a phase node consisting of two neurons.
-The schematic of the entire algorithm and the network architecture is presented in Fig.\ref{Fig:RBM}(a) and Fig.\ref{Fig:RBM}(b) respectively.
 The purpose of the neurons in the phase node is to account for complex values and capture the phase of the wavefunction \cite{kanno2019manybody} unlike in conventional two-layer RBM networks\cite{torlai2018neural} which faithfully recovers only the amplitude.
-Variables encoded by the visible node neurons will be denoted by $\{\sigma_i\}_{i=1}^n$ while those by the hidden node neurons will be denoted by $\{h_j\}_{j=1}^m$.
-Both $\sigma_i$ and $h_j$ $\in \{1, -1\}$.
-The entire algorithm goes as follows.
-The first step is to initialize the parameters in the network.
-The bias vector of the visible neurons are denoted as $\Vec{a} \in \mathbb{R^{\rm{n}}}$, bias vector of hidden neurons are denoted as $\Vec{b} \in \mathbb{R^{\rm{m}}}$, the interconnecting weights of the visible and hidden neurons are denoted as $\Vec{W} \in \mathbb{R^{\rm{n} \times \rm{m}}}$.
-For the phase node , the biases are denoted by $\{c, e\} \in \mathbb{R^{\rm{2}}}$ where $c$ is the bias for the neuron capturing the real part of the phase and $e$ is the bias for the neuron encoding the corresponding imaginary part.
+As shown in Fig.\ref{Fig:RBM_algo}(a), for the phase node, the biases are denoted by $\{c, e\} \in \mathbb{R^{\rm{2}}}$ where $c$ is the bias for the neuron capturing the real part of the phase and $e$ is the bias for the neuron encoding the corresponding imaginary part.
 The phase node shares interconnections with the visible node only and is defined by $\Vec{d} \in \mathbb{R^{\rm{n}}}$ for the real part of the phase and $\Vec{f} \in \mathbb{R^{\rm{n}}}$ for the associated imaginary part.
+The corresponding phase function for the quantum state $|\psi\rangle$ defined using these nodes is

-Together the set $\Vec{X} = (\Vec{a}, \Vec{b}, \Vec{W}, \Vec{d}, \Vec{f}, c, e)$ defines the complete set of trainable parameters of the model which the network shall learn iteratively.
-All parameters are randomly initialized in the parameter range [-0.02, 0.02] to avoid vanishing gradient of the activation function for the phase node \cite{Xia2018}.
-Sometimes if random initialization returns a poorly converged result, we use the initial parameter set of a converged point in a similar problem as the starting guess, a process known as warm optimization.
+Together the set $\Vec{X} = (\Vec{a}, \Vec{b}, \Vec{W}, \Vec{d}, \Vec{f}, c, e)$ thus defines the complete set of trainable parameters of the model which the network shall learn iteratively to mimic the coefficients of the quantum state $|\psi\rangle$ in the chosen basis.
+We shall discuss the algorithm to do this in the next section.